WebarchivCZ/WACloud/client/public/markdown/FaQ.en.md

 **Can I take the resulting datasets with me?**

 Yes, you can download the dataset and work with it later.

+**How long does it take to process a query?**

+The processing time depends on the complexity and scope of the query, and the Process Status field provides information about the progress of the query.
+It may take a longer time.

 Detailed technical documentation and user manual is available [here](https://github.com/WebarchivCZ/WACloud_Docs)